 This is the review of the latest prosumer Network Attached Storage by Synology, the Synology Diskstation DS918+.

-Although I have been using various models of Synology DiskStation NAS since I bought my DS1511+ back in 200?, DS412+ has always been my favourite model as it provides a balance between expandability (with its 4 Bay) and its quietness and performance at the work load I’ve been throwing at it.
-The pain comes when I realised that the DS412+ is not on the supported list of model for the upcoming Virtual Systems Manager (VSM) which I’m very keen to use to reduce the amount of physical machines I have running at home.
-Earlier this year, I has toying around with the idea of getting a DS916+ to replace my DS412+.
+Although I have been using various models of Synology DiskStation NAS since I bought my DS1511+ back in 200?, DS412+ has always been my favorite model as it provides a balance between expandability (with its 4 Bay) and its quietness and performance at the workload I’ve been throwing at it.
+The pain comes when I realised that the DS412+ is not on the supported list of models for the upcoming Virtual Systems Manager (VSM) which I’m very keen to use to reduce the number of physical machines I have running at home.
+Earlier this year, I have toying around with the idea of getting a DS916+ to replace my DS412+.
 I didn’t want to get the DS1517+ or the DS1817+ as they are a little too bulky for my liking to be used as a daily workhorse.
 Luckily, the Synology Diskstation DS918+ was announced and I know I have to give it a try.

 Let’s take a look at the key technical specifications and features of this powerhouse that can be found at the Synology product website.

-As mentioned earlier, the new Synology Diskstation DS918+ now follows the full external slot design on the high end models such as DS1517+ and DS1817+ compared to the previous range of DS412+ to DS916+.
-This design is better for access of the HDDs should you need swop them out from the chassis.
-Having used the Synology DS412+ and DS1511+ for many years, I don’t think there are much difference in the amount of dust accumulated within the NAS for both designs.
+As mentioned earlier, the new Synology Diskstation DS918+ now follows the full external slot design on the high-end models such as DS1517+ and DS1817+ compared to the previous range of DS412+ to DS916+.
+This design is better for access to the HDDs should you need swop them out from the chassis.
+Having used the Synology DS412+ and DS1511+ for many years, I don’t think there is much difference in the amount of dust accumulated within the NAS for both designs.

 At the rear of the Synology Diskstation DS918+, there are the 2 big fans to ensure sufficient cooling.
 The 2 x Gigabit LAN ports, one more USB3.0 port, power input and the 1 x eSATA port to connect to a Synology DX517 5-bay Expansion Enclosure are also found below the cooling fans.